energietransitie/twomes-dataset-windesheim-brains4buildings2022/README.md

 # Brains4Buildings2022 dataset
-This repository contains a dataset with CO₂ concentration, ventilation rate and occupancy data of 3 office spaces at Windesheim University of Applied Sciences collected for the Brains4Buildings project.
+This repository contains a dataset with CO₂ concentration, ventilation flow rate and occupancy data of 3 office spaces at Windesheim University of Applied Sciences collected for the Brains4Buildings project.

 ## Table of contents
 * [General info](#general-info)